bet4a/d3wiki/SVG-Shapes.md

 <a name="line_defined" href="#wiki-line_defined">#</a> line.<b>defined</b>([<i>defined</i>])

-Gets or sets or sets the accessor function that controls where the line is defined.
+Gets or sets the accessor function that controls where the line is defined.
 If *defined* is specified, sets the new accessor function and returns the line.
 If *defined* is not specified, returns the current accessor which defaults to `function() { return true; }`.
 The defined accessor can be used to define where the line is defined and undefined, which is typically useful in conjunction with missing data; the generated path data will automatically be broken into multiple distinct subpaths, skipping undefined data.
 For example, if you want to ignore *y*-values that are not a number (or undefined), you can say:

 ```js
 line.defined(function(d) { return !isNaN(d[1]); });